Bratton Castle: Archaeology

+… it is seated upon the extremity of a high hill which commands all the country, being encompass'd with two deep ditches and rampires proportionable.
+The form of it is oval, in length 350 paces, and almost 200 broad in the widest part.
+Near the middle of it is a large oblong barrow, 60 paces long, prabably the burying-place of some of the Danish Nobility here slain.
+Within this vast Entrenchment, there have been several pieces of old Iron-armour plough'd up.
+It hath but two entrances, fortify'd with out-works; the one toward the south-east, opening to the plain; the other toward the north-east, leading directly down to Eddington.

 The hillfort was one of the sites excavated by Jeffery Whittaker prior to 1775, which is thought to have been one of the earliest archaeological excavations to have taken place in Wiltshire.
 The excavation was poorly documented but it is believed that Roman and Saxon coins were found in the vicinity of the fort.
 Later excavations were carried out by William Cunnington and Sir Richard Colt Hoare: three barrows within and around the castle were excavated and recorded.

 Bratton G1

 A long barrow, within which was found two primary cremations on a platform with a pile of pebble stones and one chalk bead covered with 'vegetable earth', intermixed with pottery and animal bones at four and five feet deep.
 Three secondary inhumations were found near the top.

 Bratton G2

 A bowl barrow containing two cremation urns, one placed within the other, and an interment of burnt bones.
 The large urn was broken in pieces; the small one, containing about three pints was better preserved and is contained within the Wiltshire Heritage Museum.
 It is described as particular in its shape, having a perforated and projecting handle.